-What does it mean to trust ourselves to Jesus’ transforming power?
-What is our part?
-I think there are 2 aspects to this.
+What does it mean for us to submit and trust ourselves to Jesus’ transforming power?
+I think there are 2 steps to this.

-#1.
-Recognize that all of you belongs to God anyway, and “Daring to Submit” to Him is for your good and pleases God.
+First step: Recognize that all of you belongs to God anyway, and “daring to submit” to Him pleases God and is for your good.

 We get this from Romans 12:1.

-“Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God—this is your spiritual act of worship.”
+“Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.”
 (Romans 12:1)

-#2.
-Renew your mind from the world’s way of thinking, feeling & doing to God’s way of thinking, feeling & doing.
+Second step: Renew your mind from the world’s way of thinking, feeling, & doing to God’s way of thinking, feeling, & doing.

-The conforming and transforming are not one-time action verbs but represent continuous action.
+The conforming and the transforming are not one-time action verbs but represent continuous action.
 So, we should read this as, “Keep on not conforming” and “Keep on being transformed.”
-Then, trust God to do His part to transform us into the likeness of Jesus (2 Corinthians 3:18).

-I read something recently by George Barna, the Christian survey guy.
+I read something about 15 years ago by George Barna, the Christian survey guy.